netik/sxswcrawler/README.md

   ./stage2.py
 ```

 This will parse the downloaded files and log to determine where the
-  audio files are
+audio files are.

+Now, download them.

 ```
   # Get SXSW mp3 files